obiwanjacobi/Zlang/docs/compiler/meta.md

 ## Compile-time Code

 Any Z# code can be executed at compile-time by placing a `#!` in front of it.
-The use of this symbol does not introduce and extra scope.
+The use of this symbol does not introduce an extra scope.

 ```C#
 m = MyStruct